 If you’re taking a long road trip, chances are you’ll need a place to stay.
 Stop off at these historic Route 66 hotels and motels to enjoy the nostalgia and history while you rest.
-From iconic tipis to classic neon signs, these spots offer a good night’s rest in true Route 66 style.
+From iconic tepees to classic neon signs, these spots offer a good night’s rest in true Route 66 style.

-Wigwam Village Motels were a chain of seven motels established in the 1930s, most located along Route 66.
-Only a few remain, and one of the best surviving Wigwam Village Motels is in Holbrook, Arizona.
-Each room is shaped like a tipi, featuring two doubles or one queen bed and a full bathroom, cable TV, heat, and air conditioning.
+Wigwam Village Motels were a chain of seven motels established in the 1930s.
+Nearly all of the hotels properties were located along Route 66.
+Only a few remain today.
+One of the best surviving Wigwam Village Motels is in Holbrook, Arizona.
+Each room is shaped like a tepee.
+The rooms feature two doubles or one queen bed.
+The accommodations include a full bathroom, cable TV, heat, and air conditioning.

 Things to See and Do on Route 66

 If you’ve never seen a forest of trees made out of bottles, here’s your chance.
 In the California desert right along Route 66 is Elmer’s Bottle Tree Ranch.
 Elmer Long used his deceased father’s collection of bottles and two hundred scrap metal trees to create these beautiful bottle tree sculptures.
 Visitors can hear the bottles and wind chimes in this relaxing, artistic spot.
-It’s much larger than you may be imagining, and you may even be the only one there.
+It’s much larger than you may be imagining.
+You may even be the only one there.
 Elmer himself sometimes comes out to share stories and history of the site.

-What’s a road trip without a gas station and restaurant?
+What’s a road trip without a gas station and a restaurant?
 The Tower Station and U-Drop Inn and Tower Café was built in 1936 in Shamrock, Texas, on Route 66.
-It is one of the most remarkable pieces of architecture remaining.
-It has an Art Deco style with two towers which was inspired by the image of a nail stuck in soil.
+It is one of the most remarkable pieces of architecture remaining on the iconic trip.
+It has an Art Deco style with two towers.
+These were inspired by the image of a nail stuck in soil.
 The site has a gas station on one side and a café on the other.

 A popular Route 66 attraction, the Meteor Crater continues to be an international tourist attraction.
 Travelers visit to enjoy observation trails, an interactive discovery center, gift shop, and more.
-Many also stop by nearby Winslow, Arizona, to take photos at Standin’ on the Corner Park inspired by the Eagles song “Take it Easy.”
+Many also stop by nearby Winslow, Arizona.
+There they take photos at Standin’ on the Corner Park inspired by the Eagles song “Take it Easy.”

-The Blue Hole is a desert oasis, one of seven sister lakes connected underground.
+The Blue Hole is a desert oasis.
+It is one of seven sister lakes connected underground.
 Part of the Santa Rosa Sink, The Blue Hole always has water in an area that sees little rain.
-It is very deep, surrounded by rock, and has exceptionally clear and pure water that completely renews itself every six hours.
-It is always a steady 62 degrees.
+It is very deep, surrounded by rock, and has exceptionally clear and pure water.
+Unbelievably it renews and refills itself every six hours.
+The water is always a steady 62 degrees.

 A landmark statue along Route 66 in Wilmington, Illinois, the Gemini Giant greets visitors as they enter the city.
 He stands just outside the Launching Pad Drive In restaurant.
 This statue is one of many Muffler Man advertising statues erected in the sixties.
-The Gemini Giant holds a rocket ship and wears an astronaut helmet that looks like a welding mask.
+The Gemini Giant holds a rocket ship and wears an astronaut helmet.
+It looks like a welding mask.
 He is named after the Gemini space program.

 Famous Route 66 Restaurants

-Yes, everything is bigger in Texas, and Texas food is no exception.
+Yes, everything is bigger in Texas.
+Texas food is no exception.
 Home of the 72 ounce steak challenge, The Big Texan offers a free steak dinner to anyone who can eat the entire 72 ounce steak meal with sides in one hour or less.
 Fail, and challengers pay $72.